tinode/chat/docs/API.md

 #### Incremental Updates to Queries

-Queries, particularly `fnd.private` could be arbitrarily large, limited only by the limits on the message size and by the underlying database limits of query size.
-Instead of rewriting the entire query to add or remove a tag, tag can be added or removed incrementally.
+_CURRENTLY UNSUPPORTED_ Queries, particularly `fnd.private` could be arbitrarily large, limited only by the limits on the message size, and by the limits on the query size in the underlying database.
+Instead of rewriting the entire query to add or remove a term, terms can be added or removed incrementally.

 The incremental update request is processed left to right.
-It may contain the same tag multiple times, i.e. `-a_tag+a_tag` is a valid request.
+It may contain the same term multiple times, i.e. `-a_tag+a_tag` is a valid request.

 #### Query Rewrite

-Finding users by login, phone or email requires query terms to be written with tags, i.e. `email:alice@example.com` instead of `alice@example.com`.
+Finding users by login, phone or email requires query terms to be written with prefixes, i.e. `email:alice@example.com` instead of `alice@example.com`.
 This may present a problem to end users because it requires them to learn the query language.
-Tinode solves this problem by implementing _query rewrite_ on the server: if query term does not contain a tag, server rewrites it by adding the tag also keeping the original term (terms with tags are left intact).
+Tinode solves this problem by implementing _query rewrite_ on the server: if query term (tag) does not contain a prefix, server rewrites it by adding the appropriate prefix.
+In queries to `fn.public` the original term is also kept (query `alice@example.com` is rewritten as `email:alice@example.com OR alice@example.com`), in queries to `fn.private` only the rewritten term is kept (`alice@example.com` is rewritten as `email:alice@example.com`).
 All terms that look like email, for instance, `alice@example.com` are rewritten to `email:alice@example.com OR alice@example.com`.
 Terms which look like phone numbers are converted to [E.164](https://en.wikipedia.org/wiki/E.164) and also rewritten as `tel:+14155551212 OR +14155551212`.
-All other untagged terms are rewritten as logins: `basic:alice OR alice`.
+In addition, in queries to `fn.public` all other unprefixed terms which look like logins are rewritten as logins: `alice` -> `basic:alice OR alice`.

 #### Possible Use Cases
 * Restricting users to organisations.